Off-Grid Water System Guide

 But water is foundational.

-A complete off-grid water system doesn’t need to be complicated — it just needs to be layered, reliable, and maintained.
+A reliable off-grid water system doesn’t have to be complicated — it just needs to be:

 Start with collection.